-For the Historic Preservation Department, preservation is a multiple-level effort that involves physically protecting Choctaw historic sites, repatriating and reburying Choctaw ancestors and sacred objects that have been removed from the ground, conducting research on Choctaw history and traditional life, and providing a variety of classes and presentations on Choctaw history and culture to Tribal members and the general public.
+Preservation is a multi-level effort that involves physically protecting Choctaw historic sites, repatriating and reburying Choctaw ancestors and sacred objects that have been removed from the ground, conducting research on Choctaw history and traditional life and providing a variety of opportunities related to Choctaw history and culture for our tribal members and the general public.

 Cemetery Restoration Program

 Provides the services of locating, preserving, and protecting abandoned and historic Choctaw cemeteries within the Choctaw Nation service area.Learn more

 Offers a number of educational opportunities in traditional Choctaw arts with historically accurate methods and materials.
 Workshop style classes in arts such as pottery, flintknapping, making moccasins, traditional food preparation and more are offered as a way to revitalize the knowledge of our ancestors.Learn more